 In this example, the link to the Offshore Wind Working Group is a bit too long for easy use in twitter and other social media outlets.
 It’s not easy to remember when passing along in conversation with constituents.
 A shortened version uses a logical, easy to remember short-hand.

-You will need login credentials to the YOURLS system.
-Contact GIC for those (email@example.com).
-Access the system at de.gov/admin and login.
+Contact GIC (email@example.com) for login credentials to the YOURLS system.
+Access the system at de.gov/admin Opens in new window and login.
 Enter the target URL in the URL box.
 If you like, enter a custom identifier in the “Custom short URL” box.
-(Note: The YOURLS system only accepts lower-case letters in custom URLs.
-It does not accept special characters, or uppercase letters.)

 Click “Shorten the URL.”
 You’re done.